treysmithdev/generative-art/readme.md

 I've been wanting to get into generative art for a while now.
 As a musician working full time in the data analytics industry, I've always thought that this would be a good way to combine both logic and creativity.
 I may dabble in programmatically creating music as well, but for now I am focused on visuals alone.

-At the moment I've been really diggin vaporware art, so I've been tapping the inner cyberpunk in me.
+At the moment I've been really diggin vaporwave art, so I've been tapping the inner cyberpunk in me.
 However, I don't expect this to be the only type of things I make.

 ### Getting Started